Code-Institute-Submissions/breakfast-words/README.md

 Simply stated, this site attempts to provide that.

 # Note
 **This project has gone horribly and irretrievably wrong in pretty well everything it set out to do, and failed in probably every single point.
-In fact, in many aspects, it has gone backwards since I started it, and it’s certainly a backwards step from my previous projects.**
+In fact, in many aspects, it has gone backwards since I started it, and it’s certainly a backwards step from my previous projects.
+I felt I wasn't learning any more by continuously asking Tutor Support for help, so decided to leave the project as it is, on the grounds that I need more time to consolidate any learning I might manage.**

-**Superusers**
-* jplsu03; djn0th2119; maeve.maccoll@gmail.com
-* jplsu05; suyn0th2119; james05@jamestest.com

 # User experience (UX)